Walking with Dinosaurs: Video games

-Dinosaur World is a freeware video game developed by Asylum Entertainment and published by the BBC Imagineering in June 2001.
+Dinosaur World is a freeware video game developed by Asylum Entertainment and its sister studio, Qube.
+The game was published by the BBC Imagineering in June 2001.
 It is a spin-off of Episode 2 of Walking with Dinosaurs ("Time of the Titans") and the special The Ballad of Big Al. The main point of the game is to find all the animals and plants, including several location features, that are distributed in five different zones.
-The game was available on the BBC website as an alpha, as it was never fully developed.
+The game was available on an archived BBC website as an alpha, as it was never fully developed.

 In 2013, an augmented reality video game, titled simply Walking with Dinosaurs, was developed by Supermassive Games in collaboration with the BBC, as part of the resurgence of Walking with Dinosaurs, accompanying the release of the 2013 film adaptation.
 It was released in Europe on 13 November 2013, and in North America on 12 November 2013, alongside Diggs Nightcrawler and Book of Potions.